ara-framework/hypernova-angular/README.md

 ```

 ## Browser Usage

-You can use [Ara CLI](https://github.com/ara-framework/ara-cli) to support client-side rendering.
+You can use [Ara CLI](https://github.com/ara-framework/ara-cli) to create a service (Nova) with everything ready to start.

 ```bash
 ara new:nova -t angular
 ```

-Also, you can use the following configurations.
+Or, you can use the following configurations.

 ### App Module